ctdk/goiardi/README.md

   on that database.
 * In sql-files/mysql-bundle, deploy the bundle: `sqitch deploy db:mysql://root@<password>/goiardi`

+If you really really don't want to install sqitch, apply each SQL patch in sql-files/mysql-bundle by hand in the same order they're listed in the sqitch.plan file.

 The above values are for illustration, of course; nothing requires goiardi's database to be named "goiardi".
 Just make sure the right database is specified in the config file.